Argyrochosma peninsularis

 Argyrochosma peninsularis is a fern endemic to Baja California Sur.
 It grows in dry, rocky places.
-First described as a species in 1939, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+First described as a species in 1939, it was transferred to the new genus Argyrochosma in 1987.
 A dusting of powdery material and the presence of occasional scales on the central axis of its leaves help distinguish it from related species.

 Description

 Argyrochosma peninsularis is a medium-sized epipetric fern.
 The rhizome is short and compact, and may be horizontal or upright.
 It bears linear-subulate (awl-shaped) or lanceolate scales, 3 to 5 mm long and acuminate at the tip, with entire (toothless) margins.
 They are of a uniform color, pale to chestnut brown or orange-brown.

 Fronds arise from the rhizome in clumps; they measure 18 to 37 cm in total length, sometimes as short as 15 cm, about 40% of which is made up by the stipe (the stalk of the leaf, below the blade).
 The stipe is a glossy dark purple or dark chestnut brown in color, rounded, and bears scales near the base, similar to those of the rhizome but reduced in size.

 The leaf blades are deltate (triangular) to oblong-lanceolate, ovate-lanceolate or ovate.
 They are bipinnate-pinnatifid (divided into pinnae and deeply lobed pinnules).
 The rachis (leaf axis) has sparse white farina (powder) scattered on its surface and occasional narrow scales about 1 mm long.
 Each blade has 7 to 12 pairs of pinnae, which are widely spaced, lanceolate to narrowly oblong in shape, with a short stalk at the base, or none at all, connecting them to the rachis.
 The lowest pair of pinnae is slightly shorter than those above.
 The ultimate segments are oblong to ovate or nearly deltate, and the dark color of their stalks usually passes into the leaf, rather than halting at a joint at the segment base.
 Hairs are not present on the leaf blade.
 The upper surface bears scattered glands and farina while the lower surface is densely covered in white farina.

 The sori occur along the veins, starting from halfway to two-thirds of the way out from axis to edge.
 The edges of the leaf segments do not curl or fold to protect them.
 Each sporangium contains 64 spores.
 The spores are nearly smooth, unlike many members of the genus.

 The lack of joints at the leaf segment bases, very dark leaf and segment axes, and the presence of scales and farina on the rachis help distinguish it from other species in the genus, particularly A. incana.

+Phytochemistry

+The bulk of the farina consists of diterpenes, with small amounts of flavonoids.
+The principal diterpene is kaurenoic acid.
+Trace quantities of dibenzoylmethane derivatives (β-hydroxychalcones) have also been detected.